Sparse PCA via Covariance Thresholding: Introduction

 At the same time, this result is not as strong as might have been expected.
-By searching exhaustively over all possible supports of size $k$ (a method that has complexity of order $p^k$) the correct support can be identified with high probability as soon as $n\gtrsim k\log p$.
-On the other hand, no method can succeed for much smaller $n$, because of information theoretic obstructions \cite{amini2009high}.
+By searching exhaustively over all possible supports of size $s_0$ (a method that has complexity of order $p^{s_0}$) the correct support can be identified with high probability as soon as $n\gtrsim s_0\log p$.
+No method can succeed for much smaller $n$, because of information theoretic obstructions.
+We refer the reader to \cite{amini2009high} for more details.

 Over the last ten years, a significant effort has been devoted to developing practical algorithms that outperform diagonal thresholding, see e.g. \cite{moghaddam2005spectral,zou2006sparse,d2007direct,d2008optimal,witten2009penalized}.
-In particular, d'Aspremont et al. \cite{d2007direct} developed a promising M-estimator based on a semidefinite programming (SDP) relaxation.
-Amini and Wainwright \cite{amini2009high} carried out an analysis of this method and proved that, if \emph{(i)} $k\le C(\beta)\, n/\log p$, and \emph{(ii)} if the SDP solution has rank one, then the SDP relaxation provides a consistent estimator of the support of $\bv$.
+In particular, \cite{d2007direct} developed a promising M-estimator based on a semidefinite programming (SDP) relaxation. \cite{amini2009high} also carried out an analysis of this method and proved that, if\footnote{Throughout the paper, we denote by $K$ constants that can depend on problem parameters $r$ and $\beta$.
+We denote by upper case $C$ (lower case $c$) generic absolute constants that are bigger (resp. smaller) than 1, but which might change from line to line.} \emph{(i)} $n\ge K(\beta)\, s_0\log(p-s_0) p$, and \emph{(ii)} the SDP solution has rank one, then the SDP relaxation provides a consistent estimator of the support of $\bv$.

 At first sight, this appears as a satisfactory solution of the original problem.
-No procedure can estimate the support of $\bv$ from less than $k\log p$ samples, and the SDP relaxation succeeds in doing it from --at most-- a constant factor more samples.
-This picture was upset by a recent, remarkable result by Krauthgamer, Nadler and Vilenchik \cite{KrauthgamerSPCA} who showed that the rank-one condition assumed by Amini and Wainwright does not hold for $ \sqrt{n}\lesssim k\lesssim (n/\log p)$.
-This result is consistent with recent work of Berthet and Rigollet \cite{berthet2013computational} demonstrating that sparse PCA cannot be performed in polynomial time in the regime $k\gtrsim \sqrt{n}$, under a certain computational complexity conjecture for the so-called planted clique problem.
+No procedure can estimate the support of $\bv$ from less than $s_0\log p$ samples, and the SDP relaxation succeeds in doing it from --at most-- a constant factor more samples.
+This picture was upset by a recent, remarkable result by \cite{KrauthgamerSPCA} who showed that the rank-one condition assumed by Amini and Wainwright does not hold for $ \sqrt{n}\lesssim s_0\lesssim (n/\log p)$.
+This result is consistent with recent work of \cite{berthet2013computational} demonstrating that sparse PCA cannot be performed in polynomial time in the regime $s_0\gtrsim \sqrt{n}$, under a certain computational complexity conjecture for the so-called planted clique problem.